 It’s important a travel power alternator is serviced from time to time as it’s possible bearing failure can destroy an alternator.
 The rear bearings tend to fail more frequently than the front.
 If there’s any play or roughness bearings should be changed.

 The earlier Bosch alternator is a re worked low voltage unit popular in the 70’s and 80’s and was never designed to run a poly-V belt system.
 It’s very easy for owners and engineers to over tension the belt which can lead to premature failure.

-Beta Marine often fitted soft aluminum alternator pulleys and often these wear and loose their poly v profile leading to belt slip and over tensioning.
-I have smaller 50mm freewheeling pulleys which run dramatically smoother than a fixed pulley and increase belt grip and lower belt tension required.
+Beta Marine fitted soft aluminum alternator pulleys and often these wear and loose their poly v profile leading to belt slip and over tensioning.
+I have smaller 50mm freewheeling pulleys which run dramatically smoother than a fixed pulley, increase belt grip and lower the level of belt tension required.

 I finished off the job after the original fitter fell out with the customer.
 The photo illustrates the adjusting arm used.
 I carry theses alternator adjusting arms with me in kit form with turn buckles, left and right hand stainless steel threaded bar, nuts, shims etc.. and good quality rod end bearings.